 "Michael is a dear boy".

-Jokes the president Luca Montezemolo by emphasizing the literary term of the word “dear”.
-The investment of bringing Michael into the team in 1996 is bearing fruit.
-The team quotas are at peak levels.
-Barrichello is the ideal sidekick.
-He is fast and reliable and, alongside the German champion, is learning the tricks of the job.
-So much so that Rubens could steal the championship away from Michael.
-From this point of view, Renault is in better shape whilst McLaren is technically at year zero.
-The superiority of the F2004 is mechanically and aerodynamically unquestionable.
-If the Bridgestone tyres work, then the gap between the scarlet cars and the others is around a couple of seconds per lap.
-The nipponic tyre suppliers work with oriental rhythms and methods.
-They, without any breaks, mix all kinds of compounds and test the tyres for thousands of kilometres until finding a quick solution to pass the upcoming and torrid Malaysian Grand Prix.
-Ferrari’s rivals are the most important brands of motorsport.
+He emphases the word "dear".
+Hiring Michael in 1996 is an investment that is now bearing fruit.
+The team quotas are at a peak level.
+Rubens Barrichello is the ideal sidekick.
+The Brazilian driver is fast and reliable and is learning the tricks of the job, so much so that he could steal the championship away from Michael.
+Renault is in better shape from this point of view, whilst McLaren is technically at year zero.
+The superiority of the F2004 car is mechanically and aerodynamically unquestionable.
+When the Bridgestone tyres work, the gap between the scarlet cars and the others is around a couple of seconds per lap.
+The Japanese tyre suppliers work with oriental rhythms and methods.
+They are mixing all kinds of compounds without any breaks, testing the tyres for thousands of kilometres.
+They are aiming to find a quick solution to pass the upcoming and torrid Malaysian Grand Prix.
+Ferrari's rivals are the most important brands of motorsport.
 They invest resources, hire engineers, discover new talented drivers but are yet unable to bridge the gap to the Maranello team.
-Williams-Bmw and McLaren-Mercedes are historic rivals.
-In addition, in 2004, Renault and BAR-Honda are added onto this list.
-Between the drivers, such as Montoya, Räikkönen and Alonso, there are new potential world champions.
-However, for the time being, Schumacher is the champion to beat.
+Williams-BMW and McLaren-Mercedes are historic rivals.
+Renault and BAR-Honda are new rivals for Ferrari.
+Montoya, Räikkönen and Alonso are new potential world champions, but Schumacher is still the champion to beat.
+The Maranello guys shared his thoughts at the eve of the Australian Grand Prix:

 "We like Australia".

-Said the Maranello guys at the eve of the Australian Grand Prix.
-In the end, they take everything in order to avoid mistakes: the fastest time in practice, the pole position, the front-row lockout, the 1-2 finish, the fastest lap of the race and the new track record.
-Ferrari’s rivals are left with the scraps.
-Renault takes comfort in Fernando Alonso’s first podium in F1.
-BMW finishes with both cars in the points.
-McLaren leave the track with a 10th place finish and a DNF.
-It is a disappointing result and the Woking team is already thinking about next year’s car.
-This MP4-19 is slow and breaks easily.
+They took everything during the Australian weekend: the fastest time in practice, the pole position, the front-row lockout, the 1-2 finish, the fastest lap of the race and the new track record.
+Ferrari's rivals fought for the scraps.
+Renault takes comfort in Fernando Alonso's first podium in Formula 1.
+Williams- BMW finishes in the points with both cars.
+McLaren leaves the track with a 10th place finish and a DNF.
+It is a disappointing result.
+The Woking team is already thinking about next year's car, since the MP4-19 car is slow and unreliable.
+The other teams are shocked by Ferrari's performance:

 "We did not anticipate it".